The border, perpetually closed to birth tourism flowing one way, will now be forced open to abortion tourism flowing the other way.

-Now, some of the same politicians are trying to conscript people on this side of the border into becoming child-bearing machines.
+Now, some of the same politicians are trying to force people on this side of the border to bear children.

 Soon enough, the only recourse for a safe abortion for a pregnant Texas resident may very well be to cross the border and seek refuge in Mexico, which this past September decriminalized the procedure nationwide.
 The border, perpetually closed to birth tourism flowing one way, will now be forced open to abortion tourism flowing the other way.